 Dairyland specializes in insuring high-risk customers, especially those looking for policies with only state-required minimum limits.
 High-risk customers can include those who have had accidents, tickets or lapses in auto insurance.
 These "nonstandard car insurance" customers can have difficulty finding insurance.

-Dairyland is based in Wisconsin and is owned by Sentry.
-It operates in 45 states.
+Dairyland is owned by Sentry and operates in 45 states.

 Dairyland Insurance overview